 The ‘Local List’ has, therefore, been compiled to provide a measure of protection to the most important of these historic buildings and early pre-application advice with the local planning authority is strongly advised for proposals that relate to a locally listed building.

-The Dudley Local List has since been reviewed using an updated set of assessment criteria approved by Development Control Committee on the 23rd February 2016 which was produced following a public consultation exercise undertaken during 2015 and currently comprises upwards of 300 entries.
+The Dudley Local List has since been reviewed using an updated set of assessment criteria approved by Development Control Committee on the 23rd February 2016.
+This was produced following a public consultation exercise undertaken during 2015 and currently comprises upwards of 290 entries.

 You can find out if a property you are interested in is locally listed by using the A-Z listing of the locally listed buildings in Dudley.
 To search, you can enter the name of the address into the keyword search box below, or search by district or SMR number.
 Alternatively click the show all link for information about the whole Borough.